 Students acquire an understanding of how gender as a primary category of analysis challenges existing disciplines.
 They also gain proficiency in studying cultural constructions of gender and sexuality, and they become familiar with the ongoing fundamental debates in women's and gender studies.
-The Center also houses a minor in Poverty, Justice, and Human Capabilities, and plans to offer an additional minor in the Study of Women, Gender, and Sexuality.
+The Center also houses a minor in Poverty, Justice, and Human Capabilities, and a minor in the Study of Women, Gender, and Sexuality.

 How many courses?
 10 or 11, depending on course selection How many courses at the upper (300+) level?
-5 eligible for honors.

-What's the intro course?
+5 What's the intro course?
 SWGS 101 or SWGS 201 Is there an honors option?
-Yes-students can write a year-long thesis that is
+Yes-the Senior Thesis and Seminar and Practicum are both eligible for honors.